 Why did you decide to become a governor, what did you think that you could bring into the foundation?

-For the past few years, I've wanted to look for trustee opportunities, but I've never really found the right opportunity where I could use my skill set and experiences.
-I'm always interested in understanding how foundations can do more to support the communities and I was really impressed by Cripplegate’s history as a place-based organisation that really focuses on a certain geographic area and it does go in deep.
-The foundation also looks at being brave and bold with the funds, looking at evidence, working with the community and partners on the ground and also with the council and the people who live in the borough.
+For the past few years, I've wanted to look for trustee opportunities, but I've never really found the right opportunity where I could use my skill-set and experiences.
+I'm always interested in understanding how foundations can do more to support the communities they work in and I was really impressed by Cripplegate’s history as a place-based organisation that really focuses on a certain geographic area and how it looks to go in deep in understanding the social issues that exist in the areas it works in.
+I have also been impressed with how the brave and bold the foundation is with how it funds social change, looking at evidence, working with the community and partners on the ground and also with the council and the people who live in the borough.

 I think it's important to bring in a range of governance with lived experiences in different ways.

-I also think it's important to bring in a range of governance with lived experiences in different ways.
-So having not been born in the UK and living in a part of London that isn't on the affluent side, there's often an outsider syndrome that sets in to say is this place really for me, especially if you look at the people around the table and they come from more affluent backgrounds.
-So I think bringing in that experience around the difficulties of moving up the social ladder should hopefully be a benefit to how Cripplegate could look at the designing and making of decisions.
+It is vital to bring in a range of lived experience into governance structures in order to ensure funders stay relevant to the communities they service.
+As someone who was not born in the UK and living for a large part of my life in a part of London that isn't on the affluent side, there's often an outsider syndrome that sets in to say is this place really for me, especially if you look at the people around the table who are from a more affluent background.
+I am keen to bring in this lived experience to Cripplegate to help it understand how it could tailor its funding to make it more equitable and to bring it into the decision making process.

 Is there any particular piece of work or project that you have started working in as a governor that you could tell us about?